 In addition to providing a low-pressure platform for discussing team projects, Slack provides a forum for sharing non-work-related humor via differently designated channels that employees can choose to join at will.

-This communication hub also benefits remote employees by providing a central location for work and non-related communication alike, mimicking the feeling of being physically present in the office while not actually requiring it—a necessity for today’s flexible work-life schedules.
+This communication hub also benefits remote employees by providing a central location for work and non-related communication alike, mimicking the feeling of being physically present in the office while not requiring it—a necessity for today’s flexible work-life schedules.